lostintransaction/lostintransaction.github.io/_src/posts/2014-03-15-adding-openssl-bindings-to-racket-via-its-ffi.md

 ```

 The first argument to `get-ffi-obj` is the name of the C function and
-the second is the library hook that we created with `ffi-lib`
+the second argument is the library value that we created earlier with
-earlier.
+`ffi-lib`.
 The third argument is the type, which specifies how to
-mediate between Racket and C values. [`_fun`][racket:fun] specifies a
+mediate between Racket and C values. [`_fun`][racket:fun] is the
-function type and in this case the function has three arguments (each
+function type and in this case the function has three arguments
-in brackets).
+(conventionally delimited with brackets).

-Examining the arguments:
+Examining the types of the arguments:

-1. The first argument to the C `SHA256` function is an array of input
+1. The first argument to the `SHA256` C function is an array of input
 bytes.
-Accordingly, `get-ffi-obj` specifies this with a `_bytes` type.
+Accordingly, we give `get-ffi-obj` a `_bytes` type for this
+argument.

 2. The second argument is the length of the input byte array.
 The `=`
 tells Racket how to calculate this argument automatically.
-This means
+Thus a
-that a caller of the Racket `sha256` function only needs to provide
+caller of the `sha256` Racket function need not provide this argument.
-the input bytes and not an additional length argument.

 3. The third argument is the output byte array.
 The `o` indicates a
-return pointer and `SHA256-DIGEST-LEN` is the expected number of
+return pointer and is followed by the expected length of the output
-output bytes.
+array, which should be 32 bytes.
+We define a constant
+`SHA256-DIGEST-LEN` which is analogous to
+[the `SHA256_DIGEST_LENGTH` constant][openssl:sha256const] in the C
+library.

 [openssl:sha256]: http://git.openssl.org/gitweb/?p=openssl.git;a=blob;f=crypto/sha/sha.h;h=8a6bf4bbbb1dbef37869fc162ce1c2cacfebeb1d;hb=46ebd9e3bb623d3c15ef2203038956f3f7213620#l155 "OpenSSL source: crypto/sha/sha.h"
 [racket:getffiobj]: http://docs.racket-lang.org/foreign/Loading_Foreign_Libraries.html?q=get-ffi-obj#%28def._%28%28lib._ffi%2Funsafe..rkt%29._get-ffi-obj%29%29 "Racket docs: get-ffi-obj"
 [racket:fun]: http://docs.racket-lang.org/foreign/foreign_procedures.html?q=_fun#%28form._%28%28lib._ffi%2Funsafe..rkt%29.__fun%29%29 "Racket docs: _fun"
+[openssl:sha256const]: http://git.openssl.org/gitweb/?p=openssl.git;a=blob;f=crypto/sha/sha.h;h=8a6bf4bbbb1dbef37869fc162ce1c2cacfebeb1d;hb=46ebd9e3bb623d3c15ef2203038956f3f7213620#l133 "OpenSSL source: crypto/sha/sha.h"

+### All Together

-Here's the code to define a Racket module that exports `sha256` and
+Here's some code defining a Racket module that exports functions named
-`ripemd160` wrapper functions.
-Note that the functions that call to
+`sha256` and `ripemd160`.
+Note that the functions that call directly
-the C functions are now named `sha256/bytes` and `ripemd160/bytes`,
+to the C functions are now named `sha256/bytes` and `ripemd160/bytes`,
 and these functions consume and produce bytes.
 We additionally define
 `sha256` and `ripemd160` functions which have optional keyword
 arguments for conversion of the input and output.
 These functions